jboss-switchyard/quickstarts/quickstarts/camel-bindy/Readme.md

 Wildfly
 ----------
-1. Start EAP in standalone mode:
+1. Start Wildfly in standalone mode:

         ${AS}/bin/standalone.sh